Chris Killen: Hibernian

 In January 2006, Killen joined Hibernian (Hibs) on a free transfer.
 He made his debut against Hearts on 28 January, and then scored on his second appearance as he netted the third goal in Hibs' 3–0 defeat of Rangers at Ibrox in the Scottish Cup fourth round on 4 February.
 Four days later he scored his first goal at Easter Road, the opener in a 7–0 win over Livingston.
 He scored five goals for Hibs by the end of the 2005–06 season.

-Killen scored the opening goal the 5–0 win over Latvian club Dinaburg in the UEFA Intertoto Cup second-round game at Easter Road on 2 July 2006.
+Killen scored the opening goal in a 5–0 win over Latvian club Dinaburg in the UEFA Intertoto Cup second-round game at Easter Road on 2 July 2006.
 Following the departure of strikers Garry O'Connor and Derek Riordan, Killen was expected to be an important player for Hibs in the 2006–07 season.
-By December 2006 he had scored 11 goals, including two in a 2–1 win over Rangers.
+By December 2006, he had scored 11 goals, including two in a 2–1 win over Rangers.
 During a 2–2 Scottish Cup draw with Aberdeen in January, however, Killen suffered a ruptured Achilles tendon which ended his season.
 Killen's contract with Hibernian expired in the summer of 2007 and he rejected the offer of a one-year extension from the Edinburgh club.